hilarylewis92/the-unreasonable-challenge/README.md

 #### Description:

-An application used write about and complete challenges between users, built with React, JavaScript, Create-React-App, Firebase and CSS.
+An application used to write about and complete challenges between users, built with React, JavaScript, Create-React-App, Firebase and CSS.

 ## Project Status: